-OPTIONAL CONCENTRIC TERMINATIONS
+OPTIONAL CONCENTRIC & LOW PROFILE TERMINATIONS

-The water heaters covered by this manual may be installed in a Direct Vent configuration using a 4 inch concentric termination.
+The water heaters covered by this manual may be installed in a Direct Vent configuration using a 4 inch concentric termination or a 3" or 4" low profile termination.

-Concentric terminations must be ordered separately.
+Concentric and Low Profile terminations must be ordered separately.
 Contact your local distributor or call the parts department phone number listed on the back cover of this manual to order.

-Concentric Vent Termination Part Numbers:
+Concentric & Low Profile Vent Termination Part Numbers: